Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Cha Ca Thang Long

 MAP.
-At Cha Ca Thang Long, there is only one dish on the menu: Cha Ca. The meal costs 120k per person, but there are set meal options that include different drinks.
-The waitstaff is very patient with first-time visitors and will show diners how to properly complete the cooking process.
+At the real Cha Ca Thang Long, which is located at 6B Duong Thanh Street, there is only one dish on the menu: Cha Ca. The meal costs 120k per person, but there are set meal options that include different drinks.
+The waitstaff is very patient with first-timers and will show diners how to properly complete the cooking process.

 #6 BANH MI: BEST STREET FOOD HANOI